Marinated Thanksgiving Turkey

 Total TimePrep: 10 min. + marinating Grill: 2-1/2 hours + standing

 - 1 turkey (12 to 14 pounds)

-- Grill Method: Prepare grill for indirect medium heat.
-Tuck wings under turkey and place with breast side down on grill rack.
+- Prepare grill for indirect medium heat.
+Tuck wings under turkey and arrange breast side down on grill rack.
 Grill, covered, for 1 hour.

 - If using a charcoal grill, add 10 briquettes to coals; turn the turkey.
 Baste with reserved marinade.
-Cover and cook for 1-1/2 to 2 hours, adding 10 briquettes to maintain heat and brushing with marinade every 30 minutes until thermometer inserted in thigh reads 180°.
+Cook, covered, for 1-1/2 to 2 hours, adding 10 briquettes to maintain heat and brushing with marinade every 30 minutes until thermometer inserted in thigh reads 170°.
 Remove turkey from grill; tent with foil.
 Let stand 20 minutes before carving.

-- Conventional Roasting Method: Preheat oven to 325°.
+- Conventional roasting method: Follow steps for marinating turkey overnight.
+Preheat oven to 325°.
 Place turkey on a rack in a large roaster.
-Bake, uncovered, 3 to 3-1/2 hours or until thermometer inserted in thigh reads 180°.
+Bake, uncovered, 3 to 3-1/2 hours or until a thermometer inserted in a thigh reads 170°.
 Baste frequently with reserved marinade.
 When turkey begins to brown, cover lightly with a tent of aluminum foil.
 Remove turkey from oven; tent with foil.
 Let stand 20 minutes before carving.
-If desired, skim fat and thicken pan drippings for gravy.
-Serve with turkey.
-Yield: 12 servings.
+If desired, skim fat and thicken pan drippings for gravy; serve with turkey.

 I let out the ginger and lemon juice